5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

 - Based Bot is the Discord bot created by [5late](https://github.com/5late) to keep track of how based (and cringe) users are.
 - Read Based Bot's Privacy Policy [here](https://gist.github.com/5late/3b722759646efc31ecbc0a2ffaa8ee74)

-## How can I become more based?
+## How can I become more based/cringe?

-- To become more based, *another* user must call you based.
+- To become more based/cringe, *another* user must call you based/cringe.
 The syntax **MUST** follow as shown:

 ``Based @you``
+or
+``Cringe @you``

-- Note: The person can also reply to your message with the word "Based"
+- Note: The person can also reply to your message with the word "Based/Cringe"

 - If everything goes well, the bot should react to the based message with a :thumbsup: emote.
 - Your based score will rise by 1.